Polaris generators can be used to operate air conditioners to keep you and your home cool.

 Follow the air conditioner manufacturer's instructions for starting and restarting for proper operation.
 Some air conditioner manufacturers offer a start capacitor as an extra cost option.
 The lack of a start capacitor can cause the air conditioner to draw too high a starting current and overload the generator.
 Contact your air conditioner dealer if you consistently have problems starting your air conditioner with the generator.

 For more information, see your authorized Polaris Dealer.
-You can find a dealer near you through the Dealer Locator.
+You can find a dealer near you with the Dealer Locator.

 For replacement part numbers, use the online parts catalog.